 Mistake #3: Relying too much on word-of-mouth referrals to find job leads

 #3 Tips for avoiding this mistake: Do thorough research on the industry you want to be in.
-Visit sites like Kenyan Hot Jobs or Indeed to find out which companies are currently hiring.
+Visit Kenyan Hot Jobs or Indeed to find out which companies are currently hiring.
 Also, don’t forget about the power of social media!
 Create a LinkedIn profile so you can connect with recruiters and potential employers.